Inequalities and bounds for expected order statistics from transform-ordered families: Introduction

 This paper focuses on establishing conditions under which $X_{i:n}$ dominates $X_{j:m}$ in the sense that $\E u(X_{i:n})\geq \E u(X_{j:m})$ for every function $u$ in some class $\mathcal{U}$.
-Relationships of this kind are referred to as \textit{integral stochastic orders} with respect to a generator class $\mathcal{U}$, as defined by {\cite{muller1997},} and include comparisons of expected order statistics whenever $\mathcal{U}$ contains the identity function.
-Significant examples of integral stochastic orders include the \textit{increasing concave} (ICV), \textit{increasing convex} (ICX), and the \textit{star-shaped} (SS) orders {\citep{shaked2007}}.
-In contrast to numerous methods found in the literature \citep{arnold1991exp,wilfling1996c,kundu2016}, our approach does not presuppose a known parametric form for {the cumulative distribution function (CDF) $F$ of the RV $X$}.
-Instead, we opt for a more flexible approach, leveraging nonparametric assumptions about $F$.
-Specifically, we express it in the form $G^{-1} \circ F$, where $G$ is a carefully chosen cumulative distribution function, and $\mathcal{H}$ represents a set of increasing functions referred to as the generator class.
-In other words, we assume that $F$ is related to $G$ via a \textit{transform order} {\citep{sjs}}.
-Interesting examples of distributions satisfying transform order assumptions are the \textit{increasing hazard rate} (IHR), \textit{increasing odds rate} (IOR), \textit{decreasing density} (DD), \textit{DD on average} (DDA), \textit{decreasing reversed hazard rate} (DRHR) families {\citep{shaked2007,marshall2007,oddspaper}}.
-In this paper we show that a key step for deriving appealing probabilistic inequalities between order statistics within transform-ordered families involves combining integral and transform orders with the same generator class.
-Additionally, we {illustrate} the application of this approach by deriving bounds for expected {values of} order statistics.
+Relationships of this kind are referred to as \textit{integral stochastic orders} with respect to a generator class $\mathcal{U}$, as defined by~\cite{muller1997}.
+These orders include comparisons of expected order statistics when $\mathcal{U}$ contains the identity function.
+Significant examples of integral stochastic orders include the \textit{increasing concave} (ICV), \textit{increasing convex} (ICX), and the \textit{star-shaped} (SS) orders (see~{\cite{shaked2007}}).
+In contrast to numerous methods found in the literature~\cite{arnold1991exp,wilfling1996c,kundu2016}, our approach does not assume a known parametric form for {the cumulative distribution function (CDF) $F$ of the RV $X$}.
+Instead, we opt for a more flexible approach, by making nonparametric assumptions about $F$.
+Specifically, we assume that $G^{-1} \circ F\in\mathcal{H}$, where $G$ is a carefully chosen cumulative distribution function, and $\mathcal{H}$ represents a set of increasing functions.
+In other words, we assume that $F$ is related to $G$ via a \textit{transform order}~{\cite{sjs}}, where $\mathcal{H}$ is referred to as the generator class.
+Interesting examples of distributions satisfying transform order assumptions are the \textit{increasing hazard rate} (IHR), \textit{increasing hazard rate average} (IHRA), \textit{increasing odds rate} (IOR), \textit{decreasing density} (DD), \textit{decreasing density on average} (DDA), \textit{decreasing reversed hazard rate} (DRHR) families (see~{\cite{shaked2007,marshall2007,oddspaper}}). {In this paper, we show} that a key step for deriving {appealing probabilistic} inequalities between order statistics within transform-ordered families involves combining integral and transform orders with the same generator class.
+Additionally, we illustrate the application of this approach by deriving bounds for expected {values of} order statistics.
 Our method's general behaviour aligns with expectations: stronger assumptions on $F$ lead to more applicable ordering conditions between {$X_{i:n}$} and $X_{j:m}$, or more stringent bounds, and vice versa.